My name is Dave Jelley – hence the website name. But of course also a reference to how you may feel after running 20 + miles over the hills and Dales!

 I am a physiotherapist with a Masters degree in Rehabilitation.
 I'm a member of Ripon Runners and as an obsessive runner myself, I have plenty of knowledge about runners' aches and pains.
 So you may get some free advice about yours as we run together.

-I have been running marathons and ultra marathons for over 13 years.
+I have been running marathons and ultra marathons for over 15 years.
 Like many people my first long race was the London Marathon in the late nineties (2.55.56).
 Since then I began to run ultramarathons, starting with the Comrades Marathon and then multi day events including the Trans Aq, the Marathon de Sables and the Transalpine race.
-I returned to London this year to complete my 11th race and managed a PB (2.55.24) and ran the first Wall run in under 12 hours (70 miles).
+I still try and do a road marathon each year in around 3 hours.

-In 2011, I won my age category in the Runfurther ultramarathon series http://www.runfurther.com/ I have taken part in a number of ultra events organised by gobeyond http://gobeyondultra.co.uk/ and the tough 55 mile Hardmoors race across the North York Moors http://www.hardmoors110.org.uk/cms/
+I enjoy doing the occasional ultramarathon race in the runfurther series http://www.runfurther.com/ and I have taken part in a number of ultra events organised by gobeyond http://gobeyondultra.co.uk/ and the tough 55 mile Hardmoors race across the North York Moors http://www.hardmoors110.org.uk/cms/.
+In 2014 I completed my first attempt at the gruelling 62 mile Fellsman race in 14.29

 I am happy to share some of the lessons that I have learnt doing ultramarathons and I will give my physiotherapy opinion about any of your aches and pains.
 I love to run with other people, to be attentive to the natural landscape around us and to marvel at the beauty and variety of routes which are on my doorstep.
 Jelleylegs is not a competitive running break nor is it coaching session, it is for you to enjoy and maybe extend yourself beyond what you normally do.
 A chance to build more confidence in your ability to run further perhaps than you thought you could.